gleam-lang/website/_posts/2024-03-04-gleam-version-1.md

 sponsors, as well as other revenue streams.
 I earn less than half of what I would make with the median lead developer salary in London, the city in which I live.
-This is enough money for me to get by, but I would very much like to earn the around what I would if I had some other job.
+This is enough money for me to get by, but I would very much like to earn around what I would if I had some other job.

 Long term I would like to be able to financially reward the regular contributors to Gleam.
 The folks in the core team are wonderfully talented and they should be